ajkula/pokeapi/README.md

 ## What I could've done, but not *really* in the requirements

 I wanted to make the cards colors mapped to the pokemon's type...
-Also I started, but didn't go further, to make a favorites management page...
+Also I starte to make a favorites management page...
+It still has a small bug when you remove a favorite but on refresh it's as it should be.
-It's on ```/favorites ``` but don't get there it's ridiculous! :(
+It's on ```/favorites ```, accessible by the *go to favorites* button but it's ridiculous! :(

 ## My personal long time favorite